The Big Red One: Filming

 Fuller originally hoped to shoot the film on-location in the countries where the film took place, including France, Germany, Libya and Italy.
 However, due to the reduced budget, filming instead took place mainly in Israel, with the support of the Israel Defense Forces.
 Other scenes were filmed in the Republic of Ireland and the Sierra Madre mountains of California.

 Editing

-Fuller's rough cut of the film ran nearly four-hours long, which he later reduced to two-hours.
+Fuller's rough cut of the film ran nearly four hours long, which he later reduced to two hours.
 United Artists insisted the runtime be reduced further, and the final theatrical cut ran 113 minutes.

 Release

 The film was entered into the 1980 Cannes Film Festival.

 Critical reception

-Review aggregator website Rotten Tomatoes reported a 90% approval rating with an average rating of 7.8/10, based on 48 reviews.
+Review aggregator website Rotten Tomatoes reported an 88% approval rating based on 49 reviews.
 The website's critics consensus reads, "The reconstruction of Samuel Fuller's epic account of his days in North Africa in World War II elevates the film into the pantheon of great war movies."
 For "the Reconstruction" cut, Metacritic assigned a score of 77 out of 100, based on 19 critics, indicating "generally favorable reviews".

 In his review of the original, theatrical version of the film, Roger Ebert gave it three out of four stars, and wrote: While this is an expensive epic, he hasn't fallen to the temptations of the epic form.
 He doesn't give us a lot of phony meaning, as if to justify the scope of the production.
 There aren't a lot of deep, significant speeches.
 In the ways that count, The Big Red One is still a B-movie – hard-boiled, filled with action, held together by male camaraderie, directed with a lean economy of action.
 It's one of the most expensive B-pictures ever made, and I think that helps it fit the subject.
 "A" war movies are about war, but "B" war movies are about soldiers.

 In November 2004, Ebert gave the film four out of four stars, and added it to his list of "great movies".

 The Big Red One ranks 483rd on Empire magazine's 2008 list of the 500 greatest movies of all time.
 Terry Lawson of the Detroit Free Press called it the greatest war movie of all time.